 The usually ice-cold served cocktail consists of a spirit drink (Cynar, gin. rum. tequila. brandy. whiskey. vodka ) Wine ( champagne. sparkling wine. sherry. port wine. wormwood ), aromatic bitters or liqueurs (Angostura, Campari.
 Cassis, Fernet Branca, Pernod ), Fruit pieces and fruit juices, as well as ice cubes.
 The ingredients are mixed in a shaker or a mix glass (short mixing or stirring) strained by means of strainer (to retain fruit pieces and ice cubes) and garnished after pouring into the glass (lemons, olive, cherry).
 It is roughly divided into the main groups short drinks with small amount of liquid and high alcohol content, as well as long drinks with Mineral water, Juices and sodas of prolonged fluid volume.
 To the latter group counts for example the Cola pint from 50% each Coke and wine.

 There are countless variants, which are grouped as follows: punch.
-Champagne cocktail, Cobbler (fruit, mineral water, wine or sparkling wine), Collins (lemon juice, soda), Cooler, Crusta (glass with sugar edge), Eggnogg (with milk, eggs), Fizz (with soda, mineral water), Flip (with yolk), Frappé (with ice cream), mulled wine. grog (Hot drink with rum), Highball (long drink with plenty of soda), Hot Drink (eg Irish Coffee), Pousse-Café (several layers on top of each other), Shooter (small mixed drink served in Stamperl), Sour (spirit and lemon juice) and Tropical drink.
+Champagne cocktail, Cobbler (fruit, mineral water, wine or sparkling wine), Collins (lemon juice, soda), Cooler, Crusta (glass with sugar edge), Eggnogg (with milk, eggs), Fizz (with soda, mineral water), Flip (with yolk), Frappé (with ice cream), mulled wine. grog (Hot drink with rum), Highball (long drink with a lot of soda), Hot Drink (eg Irish Coffee), Pousse-Café (several layers on top of each other), Shooter (small mixed drink served in Stamperl), Sour (spirit and lemon juice) and Tropical drink.
 Among the best known cocktails are the Martini Cocktail not with the same name wormwood may be confused, as well as the Manhattan, Non-alcoholic mixed drinks are called "mocktail", whereby this results from "cocktail" and "to mock" (to imitate, pretend).
 Another distinction of certain cocktails takes place in appetizers (before the meal) and digestives (after the meal).